iancwwong/MarkTracker/README.md

 * Single context menu strips for both assessment panel and participation panel nodes.
 Note this will require manually disabling menu items (eg when right-clicking a course, adding a component should be disabled).

 * Include a "select" menu item in context menu strips that selects the node.

+## Todo
+* Use Entity Framework (ORM) instead of hardcoded DB class